 The front door to care provides an access point to a much larger array of healthcare services.
 The enabling technology is largely the same, but the difference lies in the way that it is used.

 Clearly the front door to care is not tenable in fee-for-service markets.
 (Think of all the parking, gift shop, and cafeteria revenue lost when patients and physicians opt for virtual care!)
 Nor is it tenable in states such as Massachusetts, which has yet to pass a law providing reimbursement parity for virtual visits.
 In the Bay State, providers essentially focus on small-scale bundled payment and ACO models while waiting for parity to open up additional opportunities.

 Elsewhere, though, the tide is rising.
 Providers are finally starting to catch up – and it’s because they have flipped the script, turning telehealth from something they compete with to a competitive advantage they exploit.
 That’s why, as our upcoming Market Scan Report describes, telehealth increasingly has moved beyond high-acuity inpatient care and low-acuity DTC care to play a greater role “beyond the hospital” in order to provide more coordinated care.
-And that’s because, as the Virtual Health Care Summit and our own Convergence conference discuss, providers know that the revolving door at the entrance to the ED is no longer the preferred front door to care.
+And that’s because, as the Virtual Health Care Summit discusses, providers know that the revolving door at the entrance to the ED is no longer the preferred front door to care.